fhiso/legacy-format/data-model.md

 ### IDNO   {#IDNO}

-A number assigned to identify a person within some significant external system.
+Identification number: a number assigned to identify a person within some external system.

 {.note} Although called a "number", the payload of an `[IDNO]` is *not* restricted to numeric values.